 The Best Dermal Fillers for You in Richmond, VA

-Fillers are used to volumizing, plump, and smooth fine to moderate wrinkles.
-Common uses include plumping the lips, softening the nasolabial and marionette lines, and volumizing the cheeks and temples.
+Fillers are used to volumize, plump, and smooth fine to moderate wrinkles.
+Fillers are commonly used to plump the lips (lip augmentation), soften the nasolabial folds and marionette lines, and restore lost volume in the cheeks and temples.
 They are most beneficial for patients in their 30s, 40s, and 50s who have mild to moderate skin laxity and are not ready for surgical correction.

 The injector’s toolbox of fillers has grown significantly over the past decade.
 Since there are so many hyaluronic acid fillers on the market now, it is key to see a skilled injector who keeps current with education and training on the different products.
 We currently offer the following fillers and participate with Allē and Aspire® rewards.

-What will I look like after the filler is injected?
+What will I look like after the dermal filler is injected?

 You will be able to see an immediate improvement after the filler is placed!
 Over the next 2 weeks, the filler will settle and integrate into your skin, any bruising that occurs will fade, and swelling will decrease.
 Bruising is an expected side effect of getting injections, but most patients have one or two small purple spots less than the size of a penny.
 However, if you are on any type of aspirin or blood thinner, you can expect to have larger bruises that take longer to go away.
 Swelling is typically minimal except for lip injections.
 When the lips are injected, expect to have noticeable swelling for 2 to 7 days.
 Icing can help reduce soreness and swelling.

 Is it safe?
-Is there anything bad that could happen to me as a result of getting a filler?
+Is there anything bad that could happen to me as a result of getting dermal fillers?

 The Results You Desire